thdhondt/mnemex-site/content/_index.md

 - [coinapi](https://coinapi.io)
 - [cryptocompare](https://www.cryptocompare.com)

-As stated above our goal is not to stick only to market data.

 ## How much does it cost?

 Mnemex is currently completely free of use and does not require any identifier.
 You're welcome!